-Today I will cover the arsenal and tools that I use when teaching.
+Today I will cover the arsenal and tools for teaching dance that I use.
 There are, of course, more techniques out there that you can use to teach dance, but these are the ones that I think are the most important ones.
 They suffice in most regular classes.
 Later, I will cover more sophisticated techniques, but I want to dive into the other primary work fields as well, before going so much into the depths of teaching.

 Show & Tell